BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 ## Epilogue

 Hope you enjoyed this series.
-There are many other topics to study, and I will prepare (on day) tutorials on the following topics (as soon as I understand them !)
+There are many other topics to study, and I will prepare (one day) tutorials on the following topics (as soon as I understand them !)

 - **optimizations**: there are several things we can do to make our processor even faster.
   First thing is `STORE`->`LOAD` register forwarding, to make `memcpy()` run at 1 cycle